Stay safe when socialising online

-Online forums and social media sites are great for keeping in touch with friends and family, but be careful about what information you put online and who you allow to see it.
+Online forums and social media sites are great for keeping in touch with friends and family, but think twice about what information you put online and who can see it.

-Unfortunately not everyone is as nice as they first appear online and there are people who use social media to embarrass, harass or attack others, and steal personal information and identities.
+Unfortunately, not everyone is as nice as they first appear online and there are people who use social media to embarrass, harass and stalk people or to steal personal information, money and identities.

 Protect yourself when using social media

-- Think before you post.
-Once information is online is it almost impossible to remove.
-If unsure, ask yourself – would I be ok if this image or information was on the news or seen by my employer?
-If not, perhaps think again.
+Think before you post.
+Once information is online it is almost impossible to remove.
+Before you post, ask yourself – am I comfortable if this image or information is public and can be seen by my employer?

 - dates of birth